 Most nationalities do not need a visa or do not need to apply for a visa before they travel to Singapore if the visit is less than 30 days.

-If need more information on visa requirements if planning on going to Singapore, you can visit their nearest embassy or visit their website.
+If need more information on visa requirements or if planning on going to Singapore, you can visit their nearest embassy or visit their website.

 You simply need proof of onward travel, proof that you have sufficient funds, and a passport valid for at least 6 months.